 As a consumer, when you're about to make a big purchase, there are stages of reflection that build into your decision-making.
 A similar process occurs in a job seeker concerning a potential job opportunity.
-Candidate's journey is the term used to describe the sequence of events.
+Candidate's journey is the term used to describe the sequence of events, and the process of identifying the steps is called candidate journey mapping.

 The candidate journey doesn't simply begin when a job seeker applies for a role; it starts from the initial contact with a company's brand.
 As such, everything that has moved an individual from ignorance about a brand through application to being hired is part of the candidate journey.
 With that in mind, here are the widely recognized stages of the candidate journey: